doomedcat17/gpu-price-api/README.md

-# gpu-price-api - api for collecting data about gpu prices
+# gpu-price-api - API for collecting data about GPU prices

-gpu-price-apo is Java REST app for collecting gpu prices from popular online retailers (Amazon, X-KOM, Morele.net) via webscraping.
+gpu-price-api is Java REST app for collecting gpu prices from popular online retailers (Amazon, X-KOM, Morele.net) via webscraping.

 - [How it works](#how-it-works)